aksyonov/mongoose-class-wrapper/README.md

 ```

-## ES7 decorators
+## Experimental decorators

-ES7 decorators for mongoose models are available in [mongoose-decorators][mongoose-decorators-url] package.
+Experimental decorators for mongoose models are available in [mongoose-decorators][mongoose-decorators-url] package.

 ## License
 This library is under the [MIT License][mit-url]